Shimba

 Mwaluganje forests)

-* Possibility to do safari easily accessible from
+* Possibility to do safari easily accessible from Mombasa

-Mombasa : elephant, giraffe, buffalo, roan antelope
+: elephant, giraffe, buffalo, roan antelope and leopard

 Shimba